Sea Limited: Hypergrowth, Making Waves In Southeast Asia (NYSE:SE)

 Looking ahead, we think Sea Limited has a lot more ground to cover.
 Its gaming business is just beginning to gain momentum in new geographies like Latin America, another region with more than 600 million people.
 E-commerce penetration is still relatively low in Southeast Asia, with significant opportunities for more brick-and-mortar retail services to shift online and the company to monetize its services.
 As for SeaMoney, the region is just getting acquainted with digital payments and financial services, many still transacting in cash.

 Some question the sustainability of its growth as the tailwinds for its business from the pandemic start to weaken.
-Sea Limited’s business benefitted from Covid-19 as demand for online shopping and digital payments grew.
+Sea Limited's business benefited from COVID-19 as demand for online shopping and digital payments grew.
 Lockdowns also meant people were spending more time at home on online games.
 Q3 was a litmus test for the company as the region was mostly out of quarantines during the quarter.
-Even as restrictions lifted and Covid-19 cases in low numbers, the company did not find engagement declining materially across its platforms.
+Even as restrictions lifted and COVID-19 cases in low numbers, the company did not find engagement declining materially across its platforms.
 Revenue grew 98.7% YoY in Q3 as gamers continue spending more on Garena, and GMV on Shopee and use of its digital wallet continue to tick upwards.
 Management even raised sales guidance for the full year FY20.
 This signals an enduring demand for its services that was already poised to occur but accelerated by the pandemic.
 We believe that Sea Limited can maintain its explosive pace of growth in the near to medium term.

 More thoughts on Sea Limited